 2. A Touch Of White And A Touch Of Black.

 Our eyes expect to see a full spectrum of colors, and how we perceive a space can change based on the range of colors represented.
 White is often easy, but be mindful of adding black accents.
-Black picture frames and other white background elements will make sure both ends of the spectrum are represented and balanced.
+Black picture frames and other white background elements will ensure both ends of the spectrum are represented and balanced.
 Pure black can be easily introduced through lamps with black bases or cottage-inspired cage shades.

 3. A Mix Of Textures.

 Whether your space is bold and colorful or subdued and neutral, a truly designed look involves a mix of textures for that subtle richness.
-Besides different upholstery textures, like cotton, burlap, hides, linens, silks, and sheers, you should always strive to include some wood, metal, and glass.
+Besides different upholstery textures, like cotton, burlap, hides, linens, silks, and sheers, you should always strive to include wood, metal, and glass.

 4. Personal Imperfection.